 As a result of having signed the Declaration of Independence, many of them were captured and tortured, or their families were imprisoned, or their children were taken from them.
 Nine of them died and 4 of them lost their children.

-As I read the Declaration of Independence I find myself in awe of the bravery of these men.
+As I read the Declaration of Independence, as I do each July 4, I find myself in awe of their courage.
 They were all aware of the likely consequences, but they did what they knew must be done.
-I find myself experiencing the same type of outrage they must have felt as I read through the specific governmental abuses that lead them to this critical moment.
+Two-hundred and thirty-four years later, I still feel the outrage they must have felt as I read through the specific governmental abuses that lead them to that critical moment.

-Even more than the Constitution, the Declaration of Independence is the beginning point for our nation.
-I've found it both educational and inspirational to return to the source before heading out for fireworks.
+Even more than our Constitution, the Declaration of Independence is the beginning point for the United States of America.
+I find it both educational and inspirational to return to the source before heading out for fireworks.